sabat-12067/Headless-Ecommerce/README.md

 ## GETTING STARTED

 - To clone the repository, open the folder where you want the cloned/copied project in vs code.
-- Paste `git clone https://github.com/asuman315/asuman-sounds` into the terminal.
+- Paste `git clone https://github.com/sabat-12067/Headless-Ecommerce` into the terminal.
 - Press enter to create your local clone/copy.
-- Run `cd asuman-sounds`
+- Run `cd Headless-Ecommerce`
 - Run `npm install` to download all the project dependencies.
 - Run the command `npm run dev` or `yarn dev` (if you have yarn installed.)
 - Then follow the url `http://localhost:3000` shown to you in the terminal.